chee86j/chee86j/README.md

 🌱My current Interests are **C#, TypeScript, Next.js, Python, MongoDB**

-👯 I’m looking to collaborate on **PERN Stack or any Tech that I'm learning projects**
+👯 I’m looking to collaborate on **PERN / MERN Stack or any Tech that I'm learning projects**

 <br/>